squint-cljs/squint/doc/dev/lazy-seqs.md

   input), and it preserves the target's metadata via `copy`.
 - `count` sums chunk lengths.

+## Mutability

+squint vectors are mutable JS arrays, and cells cache their chunk arrays.
+Invariant: a cached chunk must never alias an array the caller still holds, or mutating that array would change the seq after the fact.

+- Chunk-aware ops build a fresh output array per chunk; they never mutate an input chunk.
+- `concat` copies array colls into its chunks (`slice`) instead of sharing them, so mutating the input after `concat` is not observable on the seq.
+- `vec` / `doall` return the caller's array unchanged.
+This is the one exception (documented squint behavior): the result aliases the input by design.

+When adding an op, do not store a chunk you received as your own cached chunk unless you copied it.

 ## Tests

-`test/squint/lazy_memory_test.cljs` pins the contract: caching (element-fn call counts), chunked vs unchunked realization, and streaming (max live heap under a ceiling).
+`test/squint/lazy_memory_test.cljs` pins the contract: caching (element-fn call counts), chunked vs unchunked realization, streaming (max live heap under a ceiling), and that `concat` does not alias an input array.
 The streaming assertions need `--expose-gc`, which `bb test:node` sets when running `node lib/squint_tests.js`.